Skip to main content

 New playbook dialog

-5. Select the incident Type.
+4. Select the incident Type.
 (For example, for Cloud SIEM automations, select CSE.
-For playbooks run from inside another playbook, you can select another incident type to associate with it, for example, Denial of Service, Malware, Phishing, etc.)
+For playbooks run from inside another playbook, you can select another incident type to associate with it, for example, Denial of Service, Malware, Phishing, and so on.)

-6. Click Save.
+6. Click Create.
 The new playbook appears in the list of available playbooks.

 7. To configure the new playbook, select it from the list and click the Edit button at the bottom of the screen.